jgowler/Terraform-for-Azure/beginner/README.md

       recover_soft_deleted         = true
     }
 ```
 For now, this will not be used.
 The other values mentioned however will be.
 The values prepended with "var." will call on the `variables.tf` file for their respoective values, but as these are replaced with the values of the `secrets.tfvars` file the values of the latter will ultimately be used.
+The values needed for these are added to the `secrets.tfvars` file with the same name as what they are given in the `variables.tf` file.
+---
+With this set up now it is time to deploy the resource group and the storage account.